falcosecurity/falco-website/content/en/docs/installation.md

 If Falco is installed using the package manager artifacts below, you will have the following in place:

  - Falco userspace program scheduled and watched via `systemd`
- - Falco driver installed via package manager (either kernel module or eBPF depending on host)
+ - Falco driver installed via the package manager (either kernel module or eBPF depending on the host)
  - Sane and default configuration file installed in `/etc/falco`

 Alternatively, it is also possible to use a binary package as [explained below](#linux-binary).